addyosmani/backbone-fundamentals/backbone-fundamentals.md

 ## What does MVC give us?

 To summarize, the MVC pattern helps you keep your application logic separate from your user interface, making it easier to change and maintain both.
-Thanks to this separation of logic, it is more clear where changes to your data, interface or business logic need to be made and for what your unit tests should be written.
+Thanks to this separation of logic, it is more clear where changes to your data, interface, or business logic need to be made and for what your unit tests should be written.

 ### Delving Deeper into MVC